I've got background app refresh turned on, and I still have burned 2% of the battery in eight hours.

 This one's probably not of any interest to most of you, but it is to me.

-In the today section of the notification center, sometimes all the data doesn't display correctly.
+In the Today section of the notification center, sometimes all the data doesn't display correctly.

-Sometimes the next appointment doesn't show, sometimes what's on tap tomorrow doesn't display.
+Sometimes what's on tap tomorrow doesn't display.

-Simply go into the auto time zone setting and turn it off.
+But sometimes the countdown, if you want to fix that, simply go into the auto time zone setting and turn it off.

-And everything on the today page in your notification center will display properly.
+And everything on the Today page in your notification center will display properly.

-You can turn the auto time zone back on, but it's the turning it off that for some reason there's a deep hook.
+You can turn the auto time zone back on, but it's the turning it off that for some reason, there's a deep hook.

 Auto time zone is deeply hooked into a lot of the system.

-I don't pretend to understand it, but if your notification center, the today page, the when you pull down, it's the first thing you see that the weather forecast next up on your calendar, if you have your stocks in there, whatever.
+I don't pretend to understand it, but if your notification center, the today page, when you pull down, it's the first thing you see, the weather forecast, next up on your calendar, if you have your stocks in or whatever, if it's not all displaying properly, just go into the settings and turn off auto time zone and then pull down the notification, and you'll see it's all there displaying properly.

 Go figure that.

-I've told this to people, I've shown them a screenshot.
+I've shown them a screenshot.

 How did you find this?